 Nearly 100% uptime

-With SiteGround you can remain assured that your site will remain online, as you can see the track record for their server uptime in the last 12 months was a healthy 99.996%, while the up time for the last month was 99.999%, that’s nearly 100% uptime.
-They also promise you compensation if your site experience more than 0.1% downtime in a year.
+With SiteGround you can remain assured that your site will remain online, as you can see the track record for their server uptime in the last 12 months was a healthy 99.996%, while the uptime for the last month was 99.999%, that’s nearly 100% uptime.
+They also promise you compensation if your site experiences more than 0.1% downtime in a year.

 Responsive customer support

 I’ve to admit it openly today, that I’m a fan of SiteGround support after using numerous hosting services for over four years, I had found SiteGround support to be really astounding.
-Customer support at SiteGround is easily available, so that you don’t have to wait for a long time while staying in queue over chat, ticket system is pretty fast ( definitely not faster than WPOven, bakers at WPOven truly owns the crown for the fastest ticket support system, forget minutes they often responds in seconds.)
-They also offer phone based support system, which I had not used so far.
+Customer support at SiteGround is easily available so that you don’t have to wait for a long time while staying in the queue over chat, the ticket system is pretty fast ( definitely not faster than WPOven, bakers at WPOven truly owns the crown for the fastest ticket support system, forget minutes they often respond in seconds.)
+They also offer a phone-based support system, which I had not used so far.
 I’ll show you later in the review, that why I love SiteGround support.

 Geeky tools for WordPress

-Average WordPress users don’t want to deal with advanced tools such WP-CLI, GIT support, and staging tools.
-However if you’re a Geeky WordPress user, than SiteGround has a lot to offer you.
-You can use the staging site feature to quickly test anything on your existing site, and push the changes to your live site, within few clicks.
+Average WordPress users don’t want to deal with advanced tools such as WP-CLI, GIT support, and staging tools.
+However, if you’re a Geeky WordPress user, then SiteGround has a lot to offer you.
+You can use the staging site feature to quickly test anything on your existing site, and push the changes to your live site, within a few clicks.
 Similarly, there’s a pre-installed GIT support for WordPress to enable version control.

 If you want, then you can also enable automatic WordPress updates feature, this feature will automatically update the WordPress version of your site, as well as, all your plugins which are from the WordPress repository.

-I believe, I had given you enough of reasons to choose SiteGround WordPress hosting, now let’s take a dig in to the actual SiteGround interface, features and the most crucial thing, the performance.
+I believe I had given you enough reasons to choose SiteGround WordPress hosting, now let’s take a dig into the actual SiteGround interface, features and the most crucial thing, the performance.

 Let’s first take a quick overview of all the plans available with SiteGround, as of now there are three different plans available under shared WordPress hosting targeted for various users.